platformsh/platformsh-docs/src/configuration/app/web.md

                     allow: true
 ```

-## [Example] Advanced rewrite rules
+## How can I serve a static-only site?

+Although most websites today have some dynamic component, static site generators are a valid way to build a site.
+This documentation is built using a Node.js tool called GitBook, and served by Platform.sh as a static site.
+You can see the [entire repository](https://github.com/platformsh/platformsh-docs) on GitHub.
+The `.platform.app.yaml` file it uses is listed below.
+Note in particular that we explicitly disable the application process (as it's not needed), run our own build process, and then whitelist the files to serve.

+{% codesnippet "../../../.platform.app.yaml", language="yaml" %}{% endcodesnippet %}

+## How can I rewrite an incoming request without a redirect?

 Rules blocks support regular expression capture groups that can be referenced in a passthru command.
-For example, the following configuration will result in requests to `/project/123` being seen by the application as a request to `/index.php?projectid=123` without causing a redirect.
+For example, the following configuration will result in requests to `/project/123` being seen by the application as a request to `/index.php?projectid=123` without causing an HTTP redirect.
 Note that query parameters present in the request are unaffected and will, unconditionally, appear in the request as seen by the application.

 ```yaml
 web: